hariclerry/game-discovery-app/README.md

-# Game discovery APP
+# GAME DISCOVERY APP

 Game discovery APP is a video game discovery web app that helps you find new and interesting games to play.
 With Game discovery APP, you can search for games by platform, genre, and more.

-### FEATURES
+### Features

 With Game discovery APP you can:

+- View games
+- Search for games
+- Filter games based on Genre
-- Filter and search for games
+- Filter games based on platforms
-- view games
+- Order/Sort games

 ### Requirements